Paden Tolbert: Capture of the Jenning Gang and later life

 In mid-July 1897, Tolbert and Ledbetter again rode together to bring in members of the Jennings Gang, brothers Alan and Frank Jennings.
 During their search, they learned that "Al Jennings and other parties ... who were going about in the Northern District of the Indian Territory under assumed names".
 Tolbert and Ledbetter were sent after them with a warrant for their robbery of a post office at Foyll in Cherokee territory.
 They stayed on their trail for some time before tracking them to the Spike S ranch and, along with several others, surrounded the hideout.
 After a brief gunfight, they chased them a distance of 60 miles before apprehending them together with Pat and Morris O'Malley.

-After a successful 12-year career, Tolbert retired and became a special officer for Fort Smith and Western Railroad.
-After only a few months, he became ill from congestion of the lungs and sent to Hot Springs, Arkansas to recover.
+After a successful 12-year career, Tolbert retired and became a special officer for the Fort Smith and Western Railroad.
+After only a few months, he became ill from congestion of the lungs and was sent to Hot Springs, Arkansas, to recover.
 However, his condition did not improve and he died in Weleetka, Oklahoma on April 24, 1904 and was buried in Oakland Cemetery near Clarksville, Arkansas four days later.
 Following his death, his widow was appointed honorary postmistress of Paden, a town in the Indian Territory named after her husband.